 Business intelligence.
 A specialized BI tool would most likely be more powerful and have stronger analytical capabilities than a BI module in a TMS.
 Integrating your TMS with a separate BI platform will let transportation-related data flow smoothly so that you can get a holistic analysis of your performance.

 External carrier or 3PL system.
-Shippers can communicate with their partners (carriers, 3PLs, or freight forwarders) with the help of the self-service portal or build an integration of their systems (it might also be a TMS, often a custom-made one) to easily exchange transportation data.
+Shippers can communicate with their partners (carriers, 3PLs, or freight forwarders) using a self-service portal or building an integration (it might also be a TMS, often a custom-made one) to easily exchange transportation data.

-Thus, carriers will be able to receive load details (commodity type, dimensions, pickup and delivery locations, rate, etc.) and shippers will be able to track shipments (see the route, current location, who’s delivering, ETA, and so on.).
-Besides, it will be possible to share the related documentation.
+Such integrations enable carriers to receive load details (commodity type, dimensions, pickup and delivery locations, rate, etc.) while shippers can track goods (see the route, current location, who’s delivering, ETA, and so on.).
+Besides, it’s possible to share the related shipping documentation.

 Transportation management software: overview of the main TMS vendors